 Eliza had few memories of the Civil War itself but had vivid memories of the years afterward when the Ku Klux Klan was very active.
 Her father was hard-working and ambitious, the very type of man that the KKK feared.
-Eliza's father had acquired land and built his own home.
+Hill had acquired land and built his own home.
 KKK members broke into the home and plundered it.
-After that, the family would work the farm by day but walk more than a mile to sleep in a house owned by a Faris family who allowed them to use it.
+After that, the family would work the farm by day but walk over a mile to sleep in a house owned by a Faris family who allowed them to use it.

-In the late 1870s when recruiters came through this area selling tickets for Liberia with promises of great prosperity for those blacks willing to take a chance, Eliza's father sold the land and house for \$3,000 and bought tickets.
+In the late 1870s when recruiters came through this area selling tickets for Liberia with promises of great prosperity for those blacks willing to take a chance, Hill sold the land and house for \$3,000 and bought tickets.
 Fortunately, he left the bulk of his money with Arnold Friedheim, a Rock Hill merchant, in case the Liberian venture did not work out.

-In 1959, Eliza could still remember the giant ocean waves and the disappointment they felt with conditions in Liberia.
-The family soon returned to America, but her uncle, Solomon Hill, and his family remained in Liberia.
+In 1959 Eliza could still remember the giant ocean waves and the disappointment they felt with conditions in Liberia.
+The family soon returned to America but her uncle, Solomon Hill, along with his family remained in Liberia.

 Eliza was an exceptionally bright child.
-When she was 5 years of age, she had learned to read.
-It was against the laws of the state to teach a slave to read and write, but no one checked on that sort of thing.
-She managed to attend Scotia Seminary at Concord, N.C., and Lincoln Academy in Kings Mountain, N.C.
-As a result Eliza Hill became one of the first black Eliza had few memories of the Civil War itself but had vivid memories of the years afterward when the Ku Klux Klan was very active.

-teachers in York County.
+When she was 5 years of age she had learned to read.
+It was against the laws of the state to teach a slave to read and write but no one checked on that sort of thing.
+She managed to attend Scotia Seminary at Concord, N.C. and Lincoln Academy in Kings Mountain, N.C.
+As a result Eliza Hill became one of the first black teachers in York County.
 She taught at Friendship when it was a high school.